 Freshwater – A clear choice of anode for freshwater boating is magnesium.
 The reason people use this material for anodes in this environment is that they’re known for their low conductivity.
 This causes the anode to last longer, preventing it from being changed as regularly as a zinc one.

-Selecting the write anode for your boat is the difference between having masses of issues with electronic corrosion or not.
+Selecting the right anode for your boat is the difference between having masses of issues with electronic corrosion or not.
 If this mistakenly happens, the results can be devastating, expensive, and undoubtedly heart-breaking over time.

 Do I Need Anodes on a GRP Canal Cruiser?